 In a small bowl, stir together the glutinous rice flour, brown sugar, and hot water until it becomes a thick paste.

 Flour your hands and pinch off small bits of the dough and roll them between your fingers into small balls that are slightly smaller than regular boba pearls.
 Remember these will expand slightly once cooked.
 Put rolled pearls into a bowl with glutinous rice flour to coat to prevent them from sticking to each other.

-The dough is very sticky so the easiest way I found was to flour both my fingers and a surface with glutinous rice flour.
+The dough is very sticky so flour both your hands and surface with glutinous rice flour.
 Pinch off bits of dough and quickly drop them down on the floured surface.
-Once I have lots of bits of dough on the surface and they’ve been sitting there for several minutes to “dry out”, go back in with floured fingers and roll them into balls.
+Once I have lots of bits of dough on the surface and they've been sitting there for several minutes to "dry out", go back in with floured fingers and roll them into balls.

 Drop the pearls into a pot of boiling water and give it a stir immediately.
 The water will bubble up after a couple of minutes so either place a chopstick across the top of the pot or watch it carefully.
 Boil the pearls until they float to the surface, about 4-5 minutes.
 Strain the pearls from the water and return them to the empty pot or a small saucepan.

 Add brown sugar and water to the cooked pearls and heat on medium heat.
 Boil in the brown sugar syrup for 5-10 minutes until it thickens and coats the pearls.